remolalata/weather-app/README.md

 The [Server Folder](server) contains a basic MVC folder structure for creating an api using Node and Express.

+Environment variable is intentionally added for this project for development testing

 ## Commands that can be run from this root folder:

 `npm install` - Installs all packages specified in the package.json file for both the client and server.